 - Team members clearly identify their team name in all advertising.

-While many of these requirements are currently in effect, they are only laid out in guidance.
+While many of these requirements were previously in effect, they were only laid out in guidance.
 By putting these requirements into Rules, BCFSA will be better equipped to enforce them to ensure that consumers are provided with the services they should expect to receive when working with a team.
 These Rule changes will also provide consumers and real estate licensees with a greater understanding of teams in general and how teams must operate to represent their clients’ interests.

 Real estate licensees in B.C. must disclose to consumers whether they will represent them as a client, and the duties they owe to clients and non-clients.
 Your real estate licensee needs to disclose that they will be representing you, and because each member of a real estate team represents each of the team’s clients, they must also disclose that they are working with a team and that each team member is your agent.